Search by Keyword

 The second verse is identical to the first in structure and the elements contained therein, however the cacophony of sound begins to kick in with a little more force and is heard throughout the entire verse this time, percussive sounds being heard as early as the second measure and blaring trumpets as early as measure five.
 Actually, two trumpets are heard simultaneously in measures eight and nine, indicating Paul was having quite a bit of fun with the instrument and used it again when overdubbing for the sound collage while John switched from glockenspiel to piano.
 Ringo puts in a simple drum fill in the final measure as a nice transition to the first chorus that follows.

 Next comes an instrumental verse which features the same rhythm track instrumentation while the sound effects overdubs go into overdrive; trumpets blaring, random piano and organ notes flying, glockenspiel ringing out, obscure voices voicing and percussion ringing.
 This is followed by another chorus with different lyrics but similar instrumentation.
-The lyrics focus on outward appearances this time instead of musical composition, “what clothes I wear” and “if my hair is brown” being the subject matter, George inadvertently harmonizing on the word “brown” by accident during double-tracking.
+The lyrics focus on outward appearances this time instead of musical composition, “what clothes I wear” and “if my hair is brown” being the subject matter, George presumably harmonizing on the word “brown” by accident during double-tracking since the rest of the double-tracked vocal is sung in unison.
 The cacophony is also in full swing in this chorus while Ringo puts in another noteworthy drum fill to bring in the final vocal verse that follows.

 Then comes a barely recognizable instrumental verse, chorus and then additional verse which is taken up primarily by the sound effects, panned at this point to outshine the rhythm track that languishes underneath it.
 John's voice comes to the fore in the chorus along with rapid-fire organ notes in a morse code style, while George's voice is heard, presumably saying, “Take it, Eddie” in the first measure of the final verse.
 During the fade out in the final instrumental verse, during measure five, the sound collage suddenly drops out entirely to reveal just the rhythm track of George on organ, Ringo on drums and Paul on overdubbed bass, this lasting through till measure seven when the fade is complete.